-Oregon Wage Theft
+Oregon Laws on Wage Theft

 Wage theft is defined as “the illegal withholding of wages or the denial of benefits that are rightfully owed to an employee.”
 Definition Wage Theft.
 Wage theft can be accomplished by Oregon employers in so many ways it is impossible to list.
 Some more common ways are requiring employees to work off-the-clock, unlawfully deducting wages, altering time clocks to reduce the hours of work paid, failing to pay minimum wage, using tips provided to employees to pay management, and failing to pay overtime wages.
 Wage Theft Cost.
 Wage theft must be combatted by employees who are willing to stand up for their rights.
 Eugene Weekly.
 Schuck Law, LLC regularly helps employees fight wage theft by filing lawsuits against employers guilty of wage theft.
 Some may find it surprising how often and what types of companies commit wage theft.
 Cheating Employers.
 Wage theft costs Americans millions of dollars.
 The Oregon Legislature is looking at ways to reduce wage theft.
 Legislative Efforts Fair Wage AccountabilityHere are some ways that Schuck Law, LLC can help fight wage theft: